-5. If it is not already installed, place the Bliss rear carriage axle over the rear mounting holes.
+5. Place the Bliss rear carriage axle over the rear mounting holes.
 Make sure the jack faces the rear of the carriage.

-6. Tighten the mounting screws securely with a 3/16" Allen wrench.
+5. Tighten the mounting screws securely with a 3/16" Allen wrench.

 Step 6 (b): Install the Carriage (Non-Bliss Track)